practical-neuroimaging/practical-neuroimaging.github.com/choosing_editor.rst

 As for vim, to use it well, it needs some practice to get used to the keystrokes used, and as for vim, this practice is amply repaid by very fluent movement and editing.

+Emacs is at least as complicated as vim to configure, partly because it is so powerful.
+We are very happy to help with this if you are interested.

 *************************************
 Other editors that you might consider